k8s-platform-hub/hello-react-native/README.md

 Introduction
 ------------

-This is a fully working react-native app with a [Hasura](https://hasura.io) backend.
+This is a fully working react-native(CRNA) app with a [Hasura](https://hasura.io) backend.
 You can clone it and modify as per your requirements.
 It has basic BaaS features implemented.
 Also, it uses [NativeBase](https://nativebase.io) for better UI.

 - When you clone this quickstart project, there are two tables (article and author) in your database populated with some data.